Call for a Consultation (212) 461-1414‬.

 Convicted Witness’s Privilege Statement

-The Fifth Amendment right against self-incrimination can also be used by a convicted witness.
-If the testimony would expose the accused witness to further criminal charges or may further incriminate the witness at sentencing, the witness could invoke the privilege.
+The Fifth Amendment can also be used by a convicted witness.
+If the testimony would lead to additional criminal charges or may further incriminate the witness at sentencing, the witness could invoke the privilege.

-To what degree can a witness who has been convicted of such crimes but has not yet been sentenced (or whose direct appeal is still pending) effectively claim the Fifth Amendment right against self-incrimination when called to testify before a grand jury investigating the conviction?
-The convicted witness, like any other witness summoned to testify before the grand jury, must comply with the subpoena to the point of making an appearance before the grand jury.
-On the grounds of Fifth Amendment immunity, the witness cannot seek to quash the subpoena.
-When a witness appears and is interrogated, he or she has the right to claim the privilege in response to specific questions.
-Whether or not a claim of privilege is true in a particular case can be determined by the clear questions posed to the witness.
+What if a witness has been convicted but has not yet been sentenced (or if his appeal is still pending)?
+Can such a witness claim the Fifth Amendment right if he is called to testify before a grand jury investigating the conviction?
+When a witness appears and is interrogated, he has the right to claim the privilege in response to specific questions.

-In the case of the convicted witness, the right to inquire about the evidence that led to the conviction would be determined by one of two factors: (1) the status of the conviction, or (2) the likelihood of future punishment based on those facts.
-A witness can legitimately invoke the Fifth Amendment right in response to questions about a crime for which he or she has been convicted (either by trial or by a plea of guilty), as long as the conviction is not final.
+In the case of the convicted witness, the right to ask about the evidence that led to the conviction depends on the status of the conviction or the likelihood of future punishment based on those facts.
+A witness can legitimately invoke the Fifth Amendment right in response to questions about a crime for which he has been convicted, as long as the conviction is not final.

 Federal Criminal Lawyers with Norman Spencer will talk to you about your criminal matter or investigations at any time – no matter where you are.
 Call us today for a consultation.